UserOlena/daily-notebook/README.md

 ---
 ## General Information
 >The main purpose of the Note Taker application is to provide users with a convenient way to store and organize their notes, thereby improving their overall experience.
-By enabling users to save and manage their notes, the application helps them keep track of their tasks and thoughts in a structured manner The starter code for this project was downloaded from [_coding-boot-camp_](https://github.com/coding-boot-camp/miniature-eureka).The development of the application was done accordingly to [user story](#user-tory) and [acceptance criteria](#acceptance-criteria).
+By enabling users to save and manage their notes, the application helps them keep track of their tasks and thoughts in a structured manner The starter code for this project was downloaded from [coding-boot-camp](https://github.com/coding-boot-camp/miniature-eureka).The development of the application was done accordingly to [user story](#user-story) and [acceptance criteria](#acceptance-criteria).

 ---
 ## Preview